Inside: Learn what time blindness is, what conditions are most affected by time blindness, and how to manage it successfully.

 It is a common issue among individuals with attention-deficit/hyperactivity disorder (ADHD), but can also affect individuals with other conditions or individuals who simply struggle with time management.

-This can lead to a variety of negative consequences, including missed opportunities, strained relationships, and difficulty in academic or work settings.
+This can lead to various negative consequences, including missed opportunities, strained relationships, and academic or work difficulties.

-There are several factors that contribute to time blindness.
+Several factors contribute to timeblindness.
 One key factor is difficulty with working memory, which is the ability to hold and manipulate information in the mind for short periods of time.

 Individuals with ADHD often struggle with working memory, which can make it difficult for them to keep track of multiple tasks or deadlines.